 5. Full plates

 If you are completely depleted by the end of the day, chances are your plate is too full.
+Full plates are holding you back from engaging in what matters most to you.

 How to say goodbye: When your plate is full, you have three choices.